csabattilas/front-lab-nx/libs/ui/angular/form/README.md

 The node components share some similarities, so they are extended from a base component: `BaseFolderTreeNodeComponent`.

-I realize that there are similarities between the `viewchild` and `nodeMap` based node components (`FolderTreeNodeVcComponent` and `FolderTreeNodeCtxComponent`) as well, which can be further pushed into extension hierarchy, but for now, I decided to keep them separate for clarity.

-e.g., the effects checking the state are almost the same, and the state signals implementation can be forced with abstract methods.

 ### Checkbox

 Custom checkbox component with enhanced functionality and styling.
 Just to have a nicer checkbox.